 Unlike most companies on this list, Good Eggs doesn’t primarily focus on meal kits.
 Instead, Good Eggs emphasizes the delivery of fresh groceries.
 This includes a strong reliance on local produce that has recently been harvested.
 Most of their meal kits are designed to be cooked in 15 minutes or less, making them perfect for busy families.

-The company lists several 3 dinner meal kits, along with a wide range of individual meals to choose from.
+The company lists several three dinner meal kits, along with a wide range of individual meals to choose from.
 The style means that you can choose the meals that you’re interested in, rather than having to rely on a revolving menu.
 You’re not limited to dinner either, there are lunch foods, breakfasts,

 Good Eggs has multiple environmental